 - Mouth: Oral thrush, coated tongue, throat infection.

-- Genitals: Vaginal yeast infections or male yeast infection, urinary tract infections (UTI), anus itching, rectal itching, vaginal itching, irritation, burning, thick vaginal discharge.
+- Genitals: Recurrent vaginal yeast infections or male yeast infection, urinary tract infections (UTI), anus itching, rectal itching, vaginal itching, irritation, burning, thick vaginal discharge.

 - Respiratory system : Sinus infection, sinus drainage.